louismrose/lncs/README.md

       }
     }

+6. Check the status of the submissions

+    \> lncs report
+    Foundations
+    007 -- 17pgs zip
+    011 -- 17pgs zip
+    014 -- 17pgs zip
+    018 -- 16pgs zip
+    020 -- 16pgs zip
+    024 -- 16pgs zip
+    035 -- 17pgs zip
+    046 -- 16pgs zip
+    063 -- 17pgs zip
+    Applications
+    002 -- 13pgs zip
+    006 -- 13pgs zip
+    022 -- 13pgs zip
+    029 -- 13pgs zip
+    058 -- 13pgs zip
+    068 -- 11pgs zip

+  If a submission exceeds your page limit, you may wish to contact the authors.
+If a submission is a PDF rather than a ZIP file, you may wish to do the same as you will need to send to Springer the sources and a signed copyright form for each submission.

 7. Generate the set of directories required by Springer for the body of the proceedings

     \> lncs body